Plant Cultivation

 Too Much Sun

 Place your monstera in a location where it receives bright, indirect light.
 You can use the compass on your phone to identify where is the perfect spot.
 If you only have a sunny windowsill, consider using a sheer curtain to diffuse the light.
+For grow light users, turn the lights off to give the plants a little break.

 why are my monstera leaves curling